iwswordpress/ndc-gql/COURSES-01/GUIDE.md

 ## TOC

+In COURSE-01,we will learn:

+-  how to use a SCHEMA and RESOLVER to implement GraphQL.
+-  custom settings for playground.
+-  aliases.
+-  started to resolve linked types (student and projects).
+-  do queries by id.
+-  use mutations to send data to GraphQL and the resolver can then do CRUD.
+-  make client requests for queries or mutatations with custom data.

+Thus, we have implemented a CRUD GraphQL server doing all that our REST API would do.

+Lessons

 -  Server00 - Base set up with hello()
 -  Server01 - a lab to try out schema and resolvers and get to know playground.
 -  Server02 - use some in memory data for students and projects. show HTML query.